 Make sure you watch my YouTube vlog about my trip to Norway!
 You can watch on YouTube for higher quality or below.

-This spectacular fjord is a branch of the majestic Storfjord, which extends south of Alesund from the Atlantic Ocean.
-In 2005, two Norwegian fjords were added to the world list of UNESCO sites.
-Geiranger Fjord and the narrow Naeroy Fjord, which is a branch of the majestic Sognefjord.
+The above spectacular fjord is a branch of the majestic Storfjord, which extends south of Ålesund from the Atlantic Ocean.
+In 2005, two Norwegian fjords made the world list of UNESCO sites.
+Those two were the Geiranger Fjord, and the narrow Naeroy Fjord, which is a branch of the majestic Sognefjord.